gitPriam/PRIAM_Metamodel/Questionnaire-GDPR-Metamodel/README.md

 3 - In case of error when importing the models (word2vec and fastText) think of modifying the path

 # Notes
+the "Quan-Qual-Assessment" file details part 5.2 of the article, i.e. questionnaire selection.

 In the "GDPR-Metamodel" file, the words written in blue are the hyperlinks to the explanation of the metamodel videos. for double-blind reasons, we have temporarily removed these links.
 The `video.zip` folder contains one of these videos.